 How will the password-sharing crackdown work?
 Here's what we know:

 Netflix's terms of service say a user's account "may not be shared with individuals beyond [their] household."
 But many subscribers do just that, and according to Netflix, the result is that more than 100 million households don't pay for the service.
 The company didn't seem to care about this for years — and at times, even encouraged account sharing.
 "Love is sharing a password," Netflix once famously declared on Twitter.

-Alternatively, users watching on someone else's account could transfer their profile to a new account while keeping their viewing history, list, and recommendations.
-Netflix also tested a feature asking users to enter a verification code sent to the owner of an account to continue watching — something that could, for instance, affect those using the account of someone they aren't necessarily in regular contact with.
-Netflix says it can detect what device the service is being used on via IP addresses, device IDs, and account activity.
+Alternatively, users watching on someone else's account will be able to transfer their profile to a new account while keeping their viewing history, list, and recommendations.
+Netflix has also tested asking users to enter a verification code sent to the owner of an account to continue watching — something that could, for instance, affect those using the account of someone they aren't necessarily in regular contact with.

 How much more will subscribers be asked to pay?